kalilou/Terraform_tutorial_VPC/README.md

 setting up and configuring the nat gateway, the internet gateway, the routes and the route tables.
 You can also apply some security groups (SG) and/or ACL to your VPC which are not covered in this tutorial.

-So the terraform syntax for creation the subnets will look like the following:
+So the terraform syntax for creating the subnets will look like the following:
 ```
 resource "aws_subnet" "subnet_eu_west_1a" {
   vpc_id                  = "${aws_vpc.vpc_tuto.id}"